-Ranked among the top 25 international education providers in the U.S., SU Abroad is a significant part of the SU experience.
+Ranked among the top 25 international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their four years.
 Economics students have studied abroad in London, Florence, Madrid, Beijing, Santiago, and Istanbul.

 Life After Syracuse UniversityLink